 As the Director of Student Services, Rena ensures that the district remains in compliance with special education regulations, enhances special education programming through a variety of initiatives, supports the continued implementation of the District's Response to Intervention (RtI) program, supports the Pupil Personnel (Guidance) Department, oversees the district's McKinney-Vento program, ensures the district's compliance with state mandated training requirements, and oversees out of district special education programs.
 She also serves as one of the district's Title IX complaint managers.
 Ms. Whitten is in her 5th year with the district.
 She held a variety of roles throughout her educational career including paraprofessional, substitute teacher, and speech pathologist.
 She holds a Master's in Communication Disorders and Educational Administration from Governors State University.

 Teresa A. Lance

 Superintendent of Schools

 Ms. Lance began serving as superintendent for District 215 in July 2018.
 Her career path has taken her from Baltimore, Maryland; to Houston, Texas; to Naperville, Illinois; and Colorado Springs, Colorado.
 Her prior experience includes serving as Chief School Leadership Officer of Harrison School District 2 in Colorado Springs, Colorado, where she provided support and supervision to schools and campus leaders with a student population of 11,000.
 Ms. Lance earned a bachelor's degree in Physical Education and masters in Health Education from the State University College at Cortland, New York.
 She earned her School Administration and Supervision certificate from Johns Hopkins University and is currently pursuing her doctoral degree from the University of Phoenix.
-You may find out more about Ms. Lance by clicking on her biography on the right side of this page.
+You may find out more about Ms. Lance by clicking on her biography on the left side of this page.